-The TV quiz show Jeopardy! has been looking for a new host to replace the legendary Alex Trebek.
-It has obviously not been an easy task nor gone smoothly.
-Still, it’s hard not to be fan of the show and hope for a good outcome.
-While we wait for the question to be settled, how about giving the next host an interesting category to work with?
+The TV quiz show Jeopardy! had a difficult task in replacing the legendary Alex Trebek with a new host.
+Mayim Bialik and Ken Jennings have been chosen to split the task, and it’s hard not to be fan of the show regardless of who the hosts are.
+How about giving the new hosts an interesting category to work with?
 Let’s call it “Renewable Energy.”
 Players ready?

 For 200 Points –– Answer: They are the five energy types most typically grouped into the category of renewable energy.